 Hungry for more?
 Chow down on these:

-Chocolate-Fig Oatmeal Bars Recipe © 2009 Julie M. Usher.
+Chocolate-Fig Oatmeal Bars Recipe © 2009 Julia M. Usher.
 Photo © 2009 Steve Adams.
 All rights reserved.